 The Eindhoven environmental sampling project was held out as another example: as far as residents are concerned, there’s a service that tells them the local air quality.
 The fact that this service is brought to you by a bunch of devices hidden away somewhere is secondary.
 But this particular application also got me thinking about my usual background question about where the Consumer IoT profits will come from.

 The essence of that question is that there is a ton of investment going into IoT technology – and presumably someone is expecting a return on that investment (RoI).
 In the consumer space, where will that come from?
 Are there compelling services that will make consumers either spend more to save somewhere else or simply spend more?
 Because if they don’t spend more than they do without the IoT, then it’s hard to see where the RoI is.
+Businesses can get advice from an innovation consultant on how they can implement IoT to their operations.

 But projects like the environmental monitoring one bridge between industrial-looking and consumer-looking IoT.
 It has the scale of an industrial installation, but the beneficiaries of the services are consumers.
 Let’s call it the Municipal IoT.
 Things like street parking, street lighting, air quality.
 Municipalities are, to some degree, being forced into those applications.
 Just as with the Industrial IoT, there are efficiencies to be gained.
 Growth can be managed better, costs can be reduced, and quality of service can be improved.
 Unlike the Industrial IoT, however, this will be very visible to consumers.